CMF Components¶

 metadata file.

-The metadata tracker automatically tracks the start commit when the library was initialized and creates separate commit for each change in the artifact along the experiment.
-This helps to track the transformations on the artifacts along the different stages in the pipeline.
+The metadata tracker automatically tracks the start commit when the library is initialized and creates a separate commit for each change in the artifact along the experiment.
+This helps to track the transformations of the artifacts along the different stages in the pipeline.

 Local Client¶

-When artifact is used as the identifier, all metadata associated with the artifacts currently present in the branch of the cloned Git repository is pulled from the central repository to the local repository.
-The pulled metadata consist of not only the immediate metadata associated with the artifacts, it contains the metadata of all the artifacts in its chain of lineage.
+When an artifact is used as the identifier, all metadata associated with the artifacts currently present in the branch of the cloned git repository is pulled from the central repository to the local repository.
+The pulled metadata consists of both the immediate metadata associated with the artifacts and the metadata of all the artifacts in its chain of lineage.

 Central Server¶

-The central server, exposes REST API’s that can be called from the remote clients.
-This can help in situations where the connectivity between the core datacenter and the remote client is robust.
-The remote client calls the API’s exposed by the central server to log the metadata directly to the central metadata repository.
+The central server exposes REST APIs that can be called from remote clients.
+This is best for scenarios where the core datacenter and the remote client have a strong, robust connection.
+In this case, the remote client calls the APIs exposed by the central server to log the metadata directly to the central metadata repository.

 Central Repositories¶

-The common metadata framework consist of three central repositories for the code, data and metadata.
+The Common Metadata Framework consists of three central repositories for the code, data, and metadata.

-Central metadata repository holds the metadata pushed from the distributed sites.
-It holds metadata about all the different pipelines that was tracked using the common metadata tracker.
-The consolidated view of the metadata stored in the central repository, helps the users to learn across various stages in the pipeline executed at different locations.
-Using the query layer that is pointed to the central repository, the users gets the global view of the metadata which provides them with a deeper understanding of the pipelines and its metadata.
-The metadata helps to understand nonobvious results like performance of a dataset with respect to other datasets, Performance of a particular pipeline with respect to other pipelines etc.
+The central metadata repository holds the metadata pushed from the distributed sites.
+It holds metadata about all the different pipelines that were tracked using the common metadata tracker.
+The consolidated view of the metadata stored in the central repository helps users browse the various stages in the pipeline executed at different locations.
+Using the query layer that points to the central repository, the user gets a global view of the metadata, providing them with a deeper understanding of the pipelines and their metadata.
+The metadata helps to understand non-obvious results like the performance of a dataset with respect to other datasets, the performance of a particular pipeline with respect to other pipelines, etc.

-Central Artifact storage repository stores all the artifacts related to experiment.
-The data versioning framework (DVC) stores the artifacts in a content addressable layout.
-The artifacts are stored inside the folder with name as the first two characters of the content hash and the name of the artifact as the remaining part of the content hash.
+The central artifact storage repository stores all the artifacts related to experiments.
+The data versioning framework (DVC) stores the artifacts in a content-addressable layout.
+The artifacts are stored inside a folder with the name as the first two characters of the content hash and the name of the artifact as the remaining part of the content hash.
 This helps in efficient retrieval of the artifacts.

 Git Repository¶

-Git repository is used to track the code.
-Along with the code, the metadata file of the artifacts which contain the content hash of the artifacts are also stored in GIT.
-The Data versioning framework (dvc) would use these files to retrieve the artifacts from the artifact storage repository.
+A Git repository is used to track the code.
+Along with the code, the metadata file of the artifacts, which contains the content hash of the artifacts, is also tracked by git.
+The data versioning framework (DVC) uses these files to retrieve the artifacts from the artifact storage repository.